Hardening Off Plants

 We harden off plants because those that are started indoors are not yet ready to be exposed to wind or sun.
-It is much like it is with humans, we need to slowly increase the amount of sunshine our skin is exposed to or we’ll get burned!
+Much like humans, plants need to slowly increase the amount of sunshine they’re exposed to or they’ll get burned!

-Try this trick for a little extra protection: Cut out the bottom of a gallon milk jug and place over your new transplant, burying the bottom of the jug in to the soil an inch or so deep.
-Remember to remove the jugs when you water the plants, or water each one through the whole on top of the jug.
+Try this trick!
+Cut out the bottom of a gallon milk jug and place over your new transplant, burying the bottom of the jug in to the soil an inch or so deep.
+Remember to remove the jugs when you water the plants, or water each one through the hole on top of the jug.